njpareek256/business-insights-dashboard/README.md

 [![Watch the demo](Assets/Business%20Insights%20Project%20Dashboard.png)](Assets/Business%20Insights%20Project%20Video%20(1).mp4)

-> Click on the image to play the walkthrough video.
+> Click on the image to play the walkthrough video if video doesn't opens then please download and run it locally.

 ---